Hades948/MolassesEngine/README.md

 **By Tyler Royer**

 Yeah, it's called molasses because it's slow.
 Because its Java.
 But I couldn't find a good enough 2D game engine for Java so I made one.
-It's very minimal at the moment and definately not stable.
+It's very minimal at the moment and definitely not stable.
 It's not really meant to be used at this stage by anyone but myself, but it you wanna use it, knock yourself out.
 Just give me credit in your game somewhere.